 Typically, a short form video is determined as having a length that ranges between fifteen seconds and two minutes.
 Marketers around the world have hotly debated what is classified as “the perfect length”, as this varies from platform to platform.
-Examples of short form video in 2020 include:
+Examples of short form video include:

 This style of video marketing works best when filmed in portrait mode, as audiences usually view your content on their phones.
 If you’re tempted to take the plunge into short form video marketing, where should you start?